Enquiries, feedback and complaints

 - Examine and evaluate our records relating to the incident.
 For example, the call logs (records of the 999 call), the tape recordings of the 999 call, and the patient report form (the record of the assessment and treatment provided).

-- Examine what demand we faced at the time of the incident and what staff and vehicles we had available.
+- Examine what demand we faced at the time of the incident and what staff and vehicles were available.

 - Obtain an account of events from the staff involved.